Scope

 global var number = 24;

-, you will not be able to use it from any other procedure.
-Also, unless you assign the value to a variable of greater scope, when the procedure ends, the value will be discarded.
+For instance, if you declare a variable in , you will not be able to use it from any other .
+Also, unless you assign the value to a variable of greater scope, when the ends, the value will be discarded.

-However, variables can be given different scopes.
+However, can be given different scopes.

-| Default scope for variables. |
+Default scope for .

-| Value persists per procedure while the script is running. |
+Value persists per while the script is running.

 In the example above, the value of variableName